 As an office facility project begins – a plan needs to be created to see it to the end.
 There are key items that need to be completed at a critical date along the way and before other tasks are started.
 We call this the critical path.
 To manage this critical path and the multitude of tasks and critical dates in design and construction, CrossFields, as do many such companies, use a GANTT chart to identify the time line to successfully complete a project.
 Each GANTT chart has a goal end date with all the key tasks, their start and stop date, goal duration and their connection to each other.

-To make this process more manageable, we developed a 5 phase system for the Chiropractor to break down (into manageable parts the process of building or remodeling a Chiropractic office.
-Each phase has defined goals and tasks to be completed before moving to the next phase.)
+To make this process more manageable, we developed a 5 phase system for the Chiropractor to break down into manageable parts the process.
+Each phase has defined goals and tasks to be completed before moving to the next phase.
 This framework ensures a manageable and cost effective timeline approach to this major event.

 We developed this simplified GANTT Chart to illustrate our 5 PHASE SYSTEM.

 If we track the date that the Chiropractor’s initial dream of a new or redesigned office becomes a focused vision, it is consistently about 18 months prior to the actual opening of the new space.